Gus Kahn: Death and legacy

 Kahn died in Beverly Hills, California, on October 8, 1941, of a heart attack at age 54.
 He was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 His catalog contained some of the greatest collections of songs from the first half of the 20th century, and it is for this reason that he was inducted into the Songwriters Hall of Fame in 1970, nearly 30 years after his death.
-He was survived by his son, songwriter and musician Donald Kahn, who died at the age of 89 on April 11, 2008, in Beverly Hills, California.
+His son, songwriter and musician Donald Kahn, died at the age of 89 on April 11, 2008, in Beverly Hills, California.
 His daughter, Irene, was married to Arthur Marx, the son of Groucho Marx.

 Gus Kahn's most famous songs include "My Buddy" (1922) with music by Walter Donaldson; "It Had To Be You" (1924), with music by Isham Jones; and "Makin' Whoopee" (1928), with music by Walter Donaldson.
 Kahn was also the lyricist for the Ted Healy/Three Stooges short film Beer and Pretzels (1933), with music by Al Goodhart.
 Kahn has been incorrectly associated with the song "Side by Side", which has words and music by Harry M. Woods.

 Kahn's papers are housed at the Great American Songbook Foundation.

 Danny Thomas played Kahn opposite Doris Day as Grace LeBoy in the 1951 film I'll See You in my Dreams.